dcunited001/dcunited001.github.io/_graphics/2017-05-23-particles-in-2d-with-vector-calculus.md

 - add sliders to allow particles to move offscreen (which won't work with gradient physics)
   - option to sync these sliders to audio

+- aggregate for momentum (p & ∂p)
+- aggregate for force (F & ∂F)

+- update getTransformationMatrix() to be more fluid

+- change force splatting to use drawArraysInstanced
+  - i need to figure out how to get the particle id in without having to set a uniform

+- fix break in the lineplot
+  - this happens when _currentIndex=0
+  - hard to fix this while drawing triangle strips

 - balance rCoefficient with particle count
 - either this or add correction for thermal velocity
-- when thermal velocity is too high, set uniform to scale down particleAttributes values
+- when thermal velocity is too high, set uniform to scale down particleMomentums values

 - add parameter presets